cmsc426spring2019/cmsc426spring2019.github.io/graphseg.md

 <div class="fig figcenter fighighlight">
         <img src="/assets/graphseg/fig_simple_graph_example.png" width="500">
-        <div class="figcaption"> Min-cut segmentation of a simple 3x3 image.
+        <div class="figcaption" style="text-align: center"> Min-cut segmentation of a simple 3x3 image.
 Nodes are
 pixels.
 In this illustration the thickness of an edge represents its weight. *Modified (with permission) from: Boykov, Yuri, and Gareth Funka-Lea.
 "Graph cuts and efficient ND image segmentation."
 International journal of computer vision 70.2 (2006): 109-131.*</div>